gwt-plugins/documentation/src/main/markdown/main/eclipse/devmodes/SuperDevMode.md

 ## Launching
-There is more than one way to run Super Dev Mode.
+There is more than one way to launch Super Dev Mode.
 Super Dev Mode can launched using the DevMode or CodeServer entry points.

 <img src="images/superdevmodes.png" />

-### Launching Super DevMode with DevMode
+### Launching Super Dev Mode with DevMode
 Using the DevMode entry point to launch Super Dev Mode.

 * [Super Dev Mode using DevMode](./superdevmode/SuperDevMode-DevMode.html)

-### Launching Super DevMode with the CodeServer
+### Launching Super Dev Mode with the CodeServer
 Using the CodeServer entry point to launch Super Dev Mode.

 * [Super Dev Mode using the CodeServer](./superdevmode/SuperDevMode-CodeServer.html)

-### Launching Super DevMode with Maven
+### Launching Super Dev Mode with Maven
 Using maven to start Super Dev Mode

 * [Super Dev Mode using Codehause Maven Plugin](./superdevmode/maven/maven-codehaus.html)